 Arlon spent 8 hours with them.
-There was no canopy on it, no plexiglass on the canopy, there was no windshield when he got there, no plexiglass on the headlights or taillights.
-Everything had to be done and finished.
+There was no canopy on it, no plexiglass on the canopy, there was no windshield, no plexiglass on the headlights or taillights.
+Everything had to be finished.
 He said that after 8 hours they were getting so sloppy that he decided he would rather take it on home and finish it there.
 So he loaded the car up and brought it home.

 We worked until two the next morning in my shop ....nitpicky stuff.
 I have a list of twenty some things here.
 But the first time we drove it we realized it could take up the whole lane.
 The white car drove real well.
 Jim Bede said all you got to do is move the front wheel back an inch.
 It's amazing what an inch will do.

 As far as performance, the car out-performs the white car.
 We checked the 0-60 in 9.2...that's no bull.
 The car will perform, it will hold the road, it will change lanes, it will do everything we say it will do.
 The bolts were all just tightened by hand, by the Scranton factory."